OldStarchy/ts-react-sandbox/readme.md

 Its definitely worth taking the time to understand what has changed in this step.

 `App` has been converted to a class, and now uses a state.
 It now takes (as props) a `title`, a todo list title `todoList.title` and an initial list of items to fill the list `todoList.initialItems`.
 Note that in its render function, it doesn't use the `todoList.initialItems` prop any more.
 Instead it creates a copy of that list in its state and uses that to render its todo list.

+### Updating state

+Now that we have the list of todo items in the state, we can update them.

+To toggle the checkboxes, we need to attach a callback to the input's `onChange` event.
+Since the state of the items is managed by the TodoList, not by each individual todo item, we can simply expose that `onChange` event to the list component by defining an `onChange` event for the todo item itself, and attach that to the input.

+Now, in the todo list, when we render each item, we can create a callback to call our new `toggleItem` method that will update the state.

+Its important to know that a component state is immutable, so instead of just updating the individual item property, we rebuild a new state object, deeply cloning the original one, adding the changes we want to make in the process.
+Keeping the state immutable allows react to be very fast and efficient when determining weather or not a component needs to be re-rendered.